tmanabc123/ADS122C05/README.md

 i2c_bus.scan()
 ```

-**Now to create the adc object**
+**Now to create the adc object**\
-to create an adc object, you need to pass four things to the ADC class that was previously imported:\
+To create an adc object, you need to pass four things to the ADC class that was previously imported:\
 1: an I2C object\
 2: the device address\
 3: the pin numer that you connected to the data ready pin on the ADC (can be any viable input pin w/ internal pullup)\